arinjoy/WeatherBoss/README.md

  - `Settings`: The settings to change app theme and see version number
  - `WeatherDetails`: The weather deatils of a city
  > Breakdown of each `Scene` stack:
-  - ViewController
+  - `ViewController`
-  - Presenter
+  - `Presenter`
-  - Display
+  - `Display`
-  - Router
+  - `Router`
-  - UIComponents: Custom child views
+  - `UIComponents`: Custom child views
-  - ViewModels: `Transformer` and `PresentationItem`
+  - `ViewModels`: `Transformer`s and `PresentationItem`s
-  - Transformer: Helper that converts a domain model to presentation item or view model with necessary formatting and style if needed
+  - `Transformer`: Helper that converts a domain model to presentation item or view model with necessary formatting and style if needed
-  - PresentationItem: aka. view model that is used to configure views with data (and potentially style)
+  - `PresentationItem`: aka. view model that is used to configure views with data (and potentially style)

+## Localisation
+> Localization can be done via localized strings loading and enum `StringKeys` based mechanism to access strings used in the app.
+Refer to `Localization` folder and the usage of it.

+## Accessbility
+> Custom Accessbility is being attached to custom UI components and computed accessbility labels, hints and traits are attached where necessary.
+This is done by transformers and accessbility configuration is passed via presentation items and then eventually to the view it binds to.